giotob/TPC_reproduction/README.md

 This folder contains the trainer class that wraps all the other classes into one in order to read data, load data, train/val/test.

+# How to Run Models
+To run any of the models on the either dataset you will need to open **ModelsTestBench** notebook.
+This notebook contains all the steps in order for you to start your own run and generate performance metrics on the desired model.